wisemuffin/NHS_Visualisations/README.md

 ## Future Work

 ```
-* set up environment.yml so others can use like this https://github.com/czbiohub/singlecell-dash/blob/master/README.md
+* set up [environment.yml](https://github.com/czbiohub/singlecell-dash/blob/master/README.md) so others can use
-* get more ideas from the community at https://community.plot.ly/t/show-and-tell-community-thread-tada/7554
+* get more ideas from the [plotly community](https://community.plot.ly/t/show-and-tell-community-thread-tada/7554)
-* fix 3d charts axis
-* improve interactivity of outpatient tab
-* add footer with Font Awesome see https://github.com/jackdbd/dash-earthquakes
 * could add table from https://github.com/jackdbd/dash-earthquakes
 * could add some graphs from mapbox
 * think about layout for different devices